ConnorM2020/Blockchain-Concurrency-Confliction-Resolution/README.md

 🚀 Features

-✅ Blockchain Implementation: Utilizes Go to implement and manage blockchain transactions.✅ Concurrency Resolution: Efficiently handles transaction conflicts using optimized algorithms.✅ ReactFlow-Based Visualization: Provides an interactive blockchain visualization using ReactFlow.✅ Hyperledger Fabric Integration: Uses chaincode for executing business logic on a private blockchain network.✅ Python GUI: Simple GUI for managing and testing transactions.✅ Backup & Recovery: Includes a backup mechanism to recover lost blockchain states.
+✅ Blockchain Implementation: Utilizes Go to implement and manage blockchain transactions.
+✅ Concurrency Resolution: Efficiently handles transaction conflicts using optimized algorithms.
+✅ ReactFlow-Based Visualization: Provides an interactive blockchain visualization using ReactFlow.
+✅ Hyperledger Fabric Integration: Uses chaincode for executing business logic on a private blockchain network.
+✅ Python GUI: Simple GUI for managing and testing transactions.
+✅ Backup & Recovery: Includes a backup mechanism to recover lost blockchain states.

 🛠 Installation & Setup

 🔹 Prerequisites
 Ensure you have the following installed on your system:

 Go (>=1.23.2)